gaehlerm/SoftwareEngineering/README.md

 # 35. Refactoring Techniques

-"Work on the assumption that code is a 'best guess'.
-It is probably wrong." - Dave Farley [https://youtu.be/gLYYXKL-Jug?t=760]
+"The fewer methods a class has, the better.
+The fewer variables a function knows about, the better.
+The fewer instance variables a class has, the better" Robert C. Martin

 // move some of these techniques to working with existing code?
 I believe most of them also work with legacy code.

 The techniques explained here mostly require an existing set of automated tests because changes to the code may introduce bugs otherwise.
 Refactoring can also be done without tests.
 In most cases, this game is very dangerous to play.
 Even if some techniques seem safe to be applied without tests, there is always some latent danger of breaking the code in some way.
 Especially if you have global variables or overridden functions, it becomes tricky.
 Refactoring code in compiled languages is easier than in interpreted languages because the compiler performs valuable checks on names, functions, types, and so on.

 There is a wide range of concrete refactoring techniques to be applied in specific cases.
 I will only briefly explain some of them.
 Most of the concepts originate from the book "Refactoring" by Martin Fowler [Refactoring, Improving the Design of Existing Code, 2019].
-In the following, I will group these techniques into two categories: one category mostly explained in [Refactoring, Fowler] for good code, and the other category from [WELC, Feathers] for bad legacy code with global variables, inheritance, no tests, etc. // will I explain the WELC stuff in the next chapter?
+In the following, I will group these techniques into two categories: one category mostly explained in [Refactoring, Fowler] for good code, and the other category from [WELC, Feathers] for bad legacy code with global variables, inheritance, no tests, etc.

-Note that some of the techniques explained in the section on good code, such as renaming, can also be applied to legacy code.
-Meanwhile, the techniques explained here for well-written code are not recommendable for legacy code.
-They would most certainly lead to bugs.
+The techniques explained in this chapter are unlikely to create bugs.
+The good refactoring usually consists of a sequence of small changes and the code should almost be in a working state all the time.
+However you never know.
+And in very convoluted code, I wouldn't dare to break a class into pieces without having it covered with unit tests.

 When following the rules taught in this book, you should be writing good code.
 It is well-tested, contains clear interfaces, no global variables, and no side effects.
 Still, you have to refactor once in a while.
 But it's comparatively easy because you can focus on the refactoring part.
 The tests are already in place to ensure that you don't break anything.
 In this section, you will learn some techniques that you can apply when refactoring.

 ## Breaking classes

 Breaking classes into smaller pieces is one of the most commonly used refactoring techniques.
 Simply because of the fact that classes tend to grow over time and have to be split once in a while.
+Classes should be small.
+And in my opinion, the best classes are the ones that don't exist.
+Use dataclasses and functions whenever possible.

 ### Too many methods